cast-org/figuration/docs/migration.md

   - Ratio scaling - variable sizing based on viewport dimension
   - Stepped scaling - one defined size per breakpoint
 - Inline lists, `.list-inline`, has been dropped and replaced with the `.list-horizontal` modifier in the new [List component]({{ site.baseurl }}/components/lists/).

+## Table
+- `.table` now creates a visually simple table, borders are controlled through a selection of modifier classes.
+- `.table-hover` and `.table-striped` now use a solid gradient color overlayed using `background-image` to create their visual state.
+- `.table-scroll-*` has dropped the `down` portion of the class name, and is now meant to used as a wrapper to prevent conflict with screen-readers due to the use of `display: block`.

 {% comment %}
 ## Sizing